verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/run_vtr_flow.rst

 .. option:: -min_hard_mult_size <min_hard_mult_size>

-    Tells ODIN II the minimum multiplier size to be implemented using hard multiplier.
+    Tells ODIN II the minimum multiplier size (in bits) to be implemented using hard multiplier.

     **Default:** 3

 .. option:: -min_hard_adder_size <MIN_HARD_ADDER_SIZE>

-    Tells ODIN II the minimum adder size that should be implemented using hard adder.
+    Tells ODIN II the minimum adder size (in bits) that should be implemented using hard adder.

     **Default:** 1